Samuel Fuller (Pilgrim): Family

+Will

+Samuel Fuller made out his will on July 30, 1633, calling himself "sick and weak," and died sometime between August 9 and September 26, 1633.

+His will was proved October 28, 1633, and his estate inventory was presented to the court the following January.

 Servant traveling in company with Samuel Fuller on the Mayflower

 William Butten sailed on the Mayflower as an indentured servant to Samuel Fuller, and was listed as "a youth."
 According to popular belief, his father had died when he was young and his mother could not financially support him.

-Author Caleb Johnson provides his research that the Butten family had an early association with the Leiden Separatists, and that William, son of John, was baptized on March 13, 1605 at Worksop, Nottinghamshire.
+Author Caleb Johnson provides his research that the Butten family had an early association with the Leiden Separatists, and that William, son of John, was baptized on March 13, 1605, at Worksop, Nottinghamshire.
 Some Leiden church members were known in Worksop, as early Separatist churches were developed there.
 Worksop is located near William Bradford's birthplace in Austerfield, Yorkshire.

 Butten was sick for most of the two-month Mayflower voyage and died on November 6, 1620 – just three days before the sighting of Cape Cod.
 William Bradford wrote "in all this voyage there died but one of the passengers, which was William Butten, a youth, servant to Samuel Fuller, when they drew near the coast."

 Provincetown on Cape Cod has several present-day memorials to William Butten and several others who were the earliest Mayflower passengers to die.